About Right Connections

 Jim Carr is the founder and president of Right Connections Coaching and Consulting.

 Thankfully, my parents did subsidize some of the required goings-on at that time in my life.
 It didn’t bother me to be broke.
 I remember going to the winter dance, my senior year of high school with a beautiful young lady named Kelly (it was no small feat to ask her, by the way).
 When I went to her home to pick her up, I sat with her father for a few minutes while she was finishing her preparations.
-He asked me where I was going to college, and I of course, I said I have no plans to go to college.
-And then of course he asked, what are your plans?
-I said I have no plans after high school!
+He asked me where I was going to college, and I of course said I had no plans to go to college.
+And then of course he asked, “What are your plans?”
+I said, “I have no plans after high school!”
 I can imagine what the conversation must’ve been like the next day at their house.
-I’m sure it went something like this: Dad to Kelly – you’re not planning to go out with that boy again are you? and result desired was to eliminate stress so as to not be nervous, to stay out of trouble and fly below the radar.
-I know that sounds kind of bad, but my parents were lovely people without a violent bone in their body.
-It’s just the major theme and pattern that I observed growing up.
+I’m sure it went something like this: Dad to Kelly – you’re not planning to go out with that boy again are you?

 Finally, when I was 19 years old and it was starting to become obvious that I needed to get busy, I used relationships to land an entry-level job at a manufacturing company in my area.
 I started in quality control at a hearing aid manufacturing company for $4.60 an hour.
 For me that was a lot of money.
 There were eight of us in the quality control department at that time, and after about 18 months, I started to grow tired of working with the same eight people day after day.
 Lovely people, just the same thing every day.
 Are you starting to get a picture of my drivers and DISC profile?